Piacenza Calcio 1919

-Piacenza Calcio 1919, commonly referred to as Piacenza, is an Italian football club based in Piacenza, Emilia-Romagna.
-The club currently plays in Serie D.
+Piacenza Calcio 1919, commonly referred to as just Piacenza, is an Italian association football club based in Piacenza, Emilia-Romagna.
+The club currently plays in Serie D, the fourth tier of Italian football.

-Re-founded in 2012, Piacenza Calcio 1919 acquired the rights to use the brand of the original club Piacenza Calcio (also known as Piacenza F.C.) from Salva Piace.

 History

 The performance of Piacenza in the Italian football league structure since the first season of a unified Serie A (1929/30).

 Foundation of Piacenza F.C.

 Piacenza Football Club was founded in 1919 with Giovanni Dosi as the first club president.
 Dosi was an ambitious manager, taking control of every social, technical, and administrative aspect of the club, with the sole focus at bringing the club into the national championship under the FIGC.

-After spending much of the club's early life in the regional leagues, they entered into Serie C for the 1935–36 season, coming close to gaining promotion into Serie B during 1938 but lost out to Fanfulla.
+After spending much of the club's early life in the regional leagues, they entered into the Serie C for the 1935–36 season, coming close to gaining promotion into the Serie B in 1938 but losing to Fanfulla.

 From Serie B to Serie D

-After World War II, Piacenza competed in Serie B for the first time, competing there for two seasons before falling back down to Serie C in 1948.
+After World War II, Piacenza competed in Serie B for the first time, participating in two seasons before being relegated back down to Serie C in 1948.

 The club were punished for illicit sportsmanship in 1956 and were relegated to Serie D. This proved to be quite a heavy blow for the club as they would continue to yo-yo between Serie C and D until 1964.
 Piacenza finally returned to Serie B in 1969, under coach Tino Molinari and president Vincenzo Romagnoli.